gcanti/fp-ts/docs/modules/Array.ts.md

 ## findFirst

-Find the first element which satisfies a predicate (or a refinement) function, wrapped in `Some`.
+Find the first element which satisfies a predicate (or a refinement) function.
-Returns `None` if not found.
+It returns an `Option` containing the element or `None` if not found.

 **Signature**